tukl-msd/finance.benchmark/doc/Benchmark_v2_Specification.md

 Related to the previous aspect.
 How difficult is it to re-deploy an existing solution onto a different device of the same architecture / a new device of a next generation architecture / a completely different architecture?

-# Preliminary work
+Preliminary work
+===

-The University of Kaiserslautern has already released a first version of a Heston benchmark for European double barrier option pricing ([www.uni-kl.de/benchmarking][1]) together with 12 predefined Heston parameter sets taken from literature.
+* The University of Kaiserslautern has already released a first version of a Heston benchmark for European double barrier option pricing ([www.uni-kl.de/benchmarking][1]) together with 12 predefined Heston parameter sets taken from literature.
 However, this version has some weaknesses:

    [1]: http://www.uni-kl.de/benchmarking

 	1. The required accuracy of the result is not specified, so the result accuracy can freely be determined and therefore influences runtime and energy consumption and so decreases the comparability.

 	2. There is no scoring for easy comparison.

 	3. The benchmark is not challenging enough for high-performance clusters or pricing engines.

+* STAC industrial benchmarks for finance

-# Partners and Contributions
+Partners and Contributions
+===

 Possible contributors: